A field experiment on integrating rural migrants in cities: Mapping the city of Quelimane

 The current rapid urbanisation in sub-Saharan Africa is likely to lead to both economic development and political destabilisation.
 How can local leaders integrate rural migrants into labour markets with minimal harm to existing residents?
 And how does rural-urban migration change the political incentives and behaviour of local leaders, existing residents, and migrants themselves?

-We propose to create a map of migrants in the city of Quelimane (population 350,000), as part of a larger project aiming to help the city government integrate rural migrants.
+We create a map of migrants in the city of Quelimane (population 350,000), as part of a larger project aiming to help the city government integrate rural migrants.
 The broader programme includes a set of interventions.
 These include an electronic employment matching platform, professional training, access to mobile money, and tax benefits to local residents hosting the rural migrants.